-BEA has developed a varied programme of practical art classes and workshops with local artists over recent years.
+BEA has developed a varied programme of practical art classes and workshops with local artists and Berwick Visual Arts over recent years.
 Our art history programme has ranged from the study of prehistoric art and ancient civilisations to western art of the 20th Century.

 No previous knowledge is assumed for any of our courses and all are welcome